 The candy canes should be just carefully held between their fingers.
 If you want to add a level of difficulty, you can have the child hang the candy can on only one finger.

-The children run to their teammate and pass the candy canes (again, only using fingers), and that teammate runs to the other end and does the same.
+The children run to their teammates and pass the candy canes (again, only using fingers), and that teammate runs to the other end and does the same.

 The game is over when only one team still has candy canes that haven't dropped on the floor.
 Again you can add a level of difficulty by seeing just how many candy canes one child can pass to another without dropping them.